mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 But this unmanifested karma is not something “weak” or “strong.”
 It’s not [some kind of] “sin.”
 It’s not original sin; it’s not some original weakness or some original strength.
 This unmanifested karma is characterized by what in Buddhism is called *neutral nature*.
 Perfectly neutral nature: [there is no way] to put a certain label on this unmanifested karma which is called good or bad, right or wrong.
 [It is] completely beyond the moral sense.

 [In Japanese,] we say *mufuku-muki*. *Mu* is “nothing”; *fuku* means “covered.” *Covered* means covered with moral sense: good or bad, right or wrong – or neutral, that is also *covered*.
-So *mufuku* means *no cover*, completely nothing to cover.
-And also *muki* means *neutral*.
+So *mufuku* means “no cover,” completely nothing to cover.
+And also *muki* means “neutral.”
 That neutral sense [of *muki*] is part of moral sense, but *mufuku* is completely “no cover,” so this *neutral nature* is the pure sense of the neutral nature of morality.
 That is *unmanifested karma*.

 If we have carried this unmanifested karma from the beginningless past, then everybody has carried unmanifested karma from the beginningless past in that way.
 That is what is called *human being*, that is what is called *this table*, et cetera.
 If it is true, why is it that we have *different* karma?
 You are different from me: you are American, I am Japanese.
 Why is it that we have to have a different type of karma?
 This is a big question.

 This question is closely related with the neutral nature of morality which unmanifested karma has.
 The perfect neutral nature of morality means you simply cannot put a certain moral label on that unmanifested karma – good, bad, or even neutral.
 I don’t know any word for that, that’s why I use [the term] *neutral nature*.
 But completely nothing; you simply cannot put any label on it.
 This is unmanifested karma.

 But how is it we create a different world?

 In Buddhism, we say *interdependent co-origination*; this is also a very important teaching for us.
-If you don’t understand this, pay careful attention to your reality, your life, every day.
-Very naturally, you will understand.

-What is *existence*?
+If you don’t understand this, pay careful attention to your reality, your life, every day; very naturally, you will understand. […] What is *existence*?
 Existence is a form of *being* created by countless number of elements.
 It is not created by some particular person or being, or other beings.
 In Buddhism, *existence* is that which is produced by countless number of elemental conditions.

 I told you before a little about smoking cigarettes.
 Forget it; you understand that.
 But the first question is, why is it I started to smoke?
 I don’t know.
 I have a reason: because I wanted to help my father.
 But this is *my* reason; I try to justify my life. *[He chuckles.]* “Why do you smoke?”
 “Because I want to help my father.”
 But this is nothing but justifying my life.
 See more deeply: *why*?
 Well, finally I can say, maybe I have smoked since the beginningless past.
 Because I have done it in that way for many, many years; and then, I started to smoke.
 Maybe so.